Camp Comb 22 (Titanium)

 This comb is offered in 4 different variants, with or without a bottle opener feature and with or without dual mode tooth spacing.
 The wide teeth are perfect for coarse hair, beards, de-tangling and removing pine cones from your hair.
 The medium tooth spacing side is great as a general purpose comb.

-Offered in a machine worked burnished finish, lantern green or campfire red.
+Offered in a machine worked burnished finish or lantern green.
 A custom slide tray gift box is included.

-*Note: Lantern Green and Campfire red color options are only available on combs without the bottle opener feature and without the dual tooth option.
+*Note: Lantern Green only available on combs without the bottle opener feature and without the dual tooth option.

 Titanium was discovered in the late 1700's and named after the Titans of Greek mythology.
 The chemical element has the atomic number 22, hence the number 22 in the description of our titanium combs.
 Commercially pure titanium is equivalent in strength to common low grade steels, but when alloyed with other elements it becomes extremely strong with an exceptional strength-to-weight ratio.